Salisbury is a city filled with history and culture. These are the best things to do in Salisbury, England.

 12. St. Thomas’ Church

-Around 1240, the new Sarum Catholic church was dedicated and then expanded in 1300 and 1400 when the tower was constructed.
-This church is located on a beautiful St. Thomas’s Place, which has a historical chapel with three sides.
+Around 1240, the new Sarum Catholic church was dedicated and expanded in 1300 and 1400 when the tower was constructed.
+This church is located on a beautiful St. Thomas’s Place with a historical chapel with three sides.

 Wood frame trim decorates the chapel, which boasts a view of wooden framing.
 Lady Chapel features wall paintings depicting the coats of arms of the Earls of Pembroke and Wilton, the Canons of Salisbury, and St. Thomas.